Wear and Tear vs Accidental Damage Explained

 • Cracks in the walls from movement

-• Water stain on carpet from rain through leaking roof or bad plumbing
+• Water stains on carpet from rain through leaking roof or bad plumbing

 • Worn paint near light switches